daniel-dihardja/gymer/README.md

 # Gymer
-A ticketing system based for a network of gyms in a local area.
+A ticketing system for a network of gyms in a local area.

 Tech Stack:
 - Angular/Ionic